 Ours girls’ dreams

 I’m lucky to have found some of my passions, others I’m still looking for.
 But the ones that came knocking at my door and I was able to receive are writing and teaching.
-I am a teacher in the rural public school system of Guatemala, the greatest fortune a woman who dreamed of teaching and educating, in an education system in which she was always the worst student can have.
+I am a teacher in the rural public school system of Guatemala, the greatest fortune of a woman who dreamed of teaching and educating, in an education system in which she was always the worst student can have.

 I realize in these classes, so fun and revealing, the many realities that exist and therefore I think it is essential to know my students better.
-Through games, exercises, dialogues and not least a constant attention to their socio-cultural context, I elaborate the tools of the classes.
+Through games, exercises, dialogues and not least a constant attention to their socio-cultural context, I elaborate on the tools of the classes.

 I pose this question, leaning more towards seeking, that they and they themselves seek their passion for something, pointing out as a very important part of the exercise that there are no limits, given that in the future in which many professions will be carried out, they do not yet exist, for which reason I accept each and every one of the proposals of their wonderful childhood fantasy.
-At the same time, in no way do I want you to tell me just one profession or passion that comes to mind, because we are complex and we have many dreams, at least that is how it should be.
+At the same time, in no way do I want you to tell me just one profession or passion that comes to mind because we are complex and we have many dreams, at least that is how it should be.

-Of course, I couldn’t be more proud and flattered by that response from the girls, but at the same time I wondered if it was a free choice.
+Of course, I couldn’t be more proud and flattered by that response from the girls, but at the same time, I wondered if it was a free choice.
 The social circumstances and complex contexts in which I teach strongly limit the dreams of the youngest children, but it is especially they who “accept” not being able to dream at a dangerously young age.
-It is complicated to dream about something that you do not know, something that you do not see yourself identified with and that you have been taught, in an indirect way, that you will not be able to achieve.
-In the face of this lack of references and examples, in a conservative world that is advancing at an ant pace towards equality, our girls become conformist by default.
+It is complicated to dream about something that you do not know, something that you do not see yourself identified with, and that you have been taught, in an indirect way, that you will not be able to achieve.
+In the face of this lack of references and examples, in a conservative world that is advancing at an ant pace towards equality, our girls become conformists by default.

-All of us who work for education, at any level, have a moral and professional obligation to break these barriers, to create the necessary references so that each one of us is allowed to believe in herself, to question and to ask.
+All of us who work for education, at any level, have a moral and professional obligation to break these barriers, to create the necessary references so that each one of us is allowed to believe in ourselves, to question, and to ask.
 The responsibility of teachers does not end with the ringing of the doorbell; it is not embodied in a textbook.
 It is inevitably an absorbing and passionate work in which we end up teaching what we are rather than what we know.

-Transmitting the values needed to create a more just and empathetic society depends on the teachers of today, so that they are the children of tomorrow who can follow the path to justice.
-Teaching to think and question is much more difficult than teaching to read and write, of course, but its results will be much more fruitful, not only for the educated individual, but for society as a whole.
-In the face of alarming figures on school drop-out rates, especially among girls, early marriages, gender violence and the precariousness of work among women, we cannot fail to give these tools to our female students, in the hope that they will ask, question and analyse with their own criteria.
+Transmitting the values needed to create a more just and empathetic society depends on the teachers of today so that they are the children of tomorrow who can follow the path to justice.
+Teaching to think and to question is much more difficult than teaching to read and write, of course, but its results will be much more fruitful, not only for the educated individual but for society as a whole.
+In the face of alarming figures on school drop-out rates, especially among girls, early marriages, gender violence, and the precariousness of work among women, we cannot fail to give these tools to our female students, in the hope that they will ask, question and analyse with their own criteria.

 I hope that many of my girl students will end up being teachers, passionate and conscious teachers.
 Teachers by vocation who get involved in their work and look for the most effective way to get the message across to their groups, which in turn will lead to the next one.